-If you want to know why traditional stand-up comedy joke writing is such a difficult, hit-or-miss affair for most comedians — here is one question that you should ask yourself now:
+If you want to know why traditional stand-up comedy joke writing is such a difficult, hit-or-miss affair for most comedians — here’s one question that you should ask yourself now:

 Are you trying to “write” jokes the way all the stand-up comedy books, courses and workshops say that you should?

-Here are some of the problems that you will encounter using the “standard” joke writing methods:
+Here are some of the issues that you will encounter using the “standard” joke writing methods:

 Depending on the stand-up comedy book, course or workshop you take, it is either expressed or strongly implied that how well a joke will work on stage is primarily dependent on the skill of the artist to “write” jokes that “read” funny from a piece of paper.

 This automatically puts the comedian at a severe disadvantage because in their quest to “write” the funniest lines as they “read” from a piece of paper because…